 This parallel capacitor calculator allows you to estimate the resulting capacitance in a circuit.
 You can simulate the arrangement of up to 10 separate capacitors in parallel.

 Additionally, we provide the formula for parallel capacitorsand an explanation of where it comes from.
 We also describe the differences between capacitors in series and parallel, and how they correspond to the formulas for resistors.

 🙋 If in doubt, you can decode any capacitance with Omni's capacitor calculator.

 Adding capacitors in parallel

 A capacitor is one of the most important electronic components.
-It acts as a place where some electric charge can be stored.
+It acts as a place where we can store some electric charge.
 Capacitors may be combined both in series and in parallel.
 The question is: What is the resulting capacitance for a circuit composed entirely of capacitors in parallel?
 Let's work it out together, using parallel plate capacitors as an example!

 V₁ = V₂ = … = V.

 The general formula for the charge, Qi, stored in capacitor, Ci, is: